 Omnichannel retail is dependent on having a singular customer view.
 In research by Manhattan Associates, only 18% of the retailers say they have reached this point, a further 30% say they are close and 30% say they are several years away.
 According to the survey findings, “Asked to nominate omnichannel priorities from a list of eight areas – namely single view of customer, single view of stock, personalization, leverage of big data, systems, front-end technology, mobile and supply chain fulfilment – 45% named a single view of the customer as either their first priority or among their top three.”

 Growth of Social Media Strategies to Engage with Customers

 Retailers have had to adapt and implement tactics to communicate with consumers in new ways across a diverse range of channels.
-In 2017, 28% of retailers surveyed expect to expand their focus on social media.
+This year, 28% of retailers surveyed expect to expand their focus on social media.